 Competing for the first time, a team calling themselves the “Twelve Spandrels”, who were made up of climate scientists and policy experts based at the University of East Anglia, won via a tie-breaker.

 The team, captained by Prof Jan Kaiser, was tied with the team formed of Christian Aid and the Energy and Climate Intelligence Unit (ECIU), who had also lost out on last year’s tie-breaker.
 They jointly topped the table with 84 out of a possible 100 points.
 And, just a point behind them, “Friends of Friends of the Earth” took third place.

 A further breakdown of the results shows quite how close it was between the top-placed teams, as well as which teams came top in individual rounds.

 The tiebreaker question asked how many times the term “climate crisis” has been used in the UK’s national newspapers over the past year.
 The answer, according to Factiva, was 4,453 and the Twelve Spandrels got closest by saying 4,789.

 Teams were tested with five rounds of questions – general knowledge, policy, science and two picture rounds.

 You can read through all the questions and answers in this PDF document.
 (We also tweeted throughout the event using the #CBQuiz hashtag.)

-Carbon Brief would like to thank all the teams who took part and we look forward to hosting the quiz again in the autumn of 2020.
+Carbon Brief would like to thank all the teams who took part and we look forward to hosting the quiz again in the autumn of 2021 – possibly at COP26 in Glasgow, if a venue can be secured.
 If you would like to participate in next year’s quiz, please contact us in advance.